My Favorite Art Journaling Supplies

 Hello Wonderful, Creative You:

-It’s always fun to know what supplies other artists are using, isn’t it?
-Working with new materials gives me such a kick of inspiration.
+It’s always fun to know what art journaling supplies other artists are using, isn’t it?
+Working with new art journaling supplies gives me such a kick of inspiration.
 Does it work that way for you too?
-And if you are new to art journaling and creative self-care techniques, it’s comforting to have someone you know give you some ideas about what to buy.
-(Even if we only know each other in that internet-art-buddy kinda way – it’s amazing how much you can truly connect this way.
+And if you are new to art journaling and creative self-care techniques, it’s so much easier to get started if someone you know gives you suggestions.
+(Even if we only know each other in that internet-art-buddy kinda way.
 I’ve made some real friends on the internet because of art – you know who you are!)

-I’m sharing my favorite art journaling supplies.
-Of course, the materials I use rotate a bit – keeping things fresh is part of what keeps me inspired, but I wanted to share some of the goodies that are consistently in heavy rotation in my art journaling work.
+Of course, the art journaling supplies I use rotate a bit – keeping things fresh is part of what keeps me inspired, but I wanted to share some of the goodies that are consistently in heavy rotation in my art journaling work.

-- Windsor & Newton Watercolor Tubes – for a better quality paint
+- Windsor & Newton Watercolor Tubes – For a better quality watercolor paint

 - Koi water brush – great for portable art kits